 You can transfer your judgment to the High Court for enforcement using our online instruction form.
 Our specialist transfer-up department will start the process as soon as we receive your instruction by completing and sending form N293A to the issuing County Court for Part 2 to be sealed.
 Once sealed, a writ of control is applied for at the High Court or local District Registry.
 It is this writ that gives us our powers.

-The whole process normally takes between 7 and 28 days as we are dependent upon the speed of service from the issuing court.
+The whole process normally takes less than a week, but can take up to 28 days, as we are dependent upon the speed of service from the issuing court.

-If we are not paid in that time, an Enforcement Agent will attend the debtor's premises, usually within a few days, to take control of (seize) the debtor's goods under the Enforcement Stages and may remove the goods to auction under the Sale & Disposal stage if payment is not forthcoming.
+If we are not paid in that time, an Enforcement Agent will attend the debtor's premises, usually within a few days, to take control of the debtor's goods under the enforcement stages and may remove the goods to auction under the Sale & Disposal stage if payment is not forthcoming.

 Once payment is made, either in full, or via an agreed payment plan, we retain the money for 14 days (this is a legal requirement) before the money is paid to you.